Ad Exchange policies and enforcement

 Violation status check

-If at any time clients would like to check the status of policy violations, they can contact their Technical Account Manager.
+If at any time clients would like to check the status of policy violations, they can contact their account team.

 The Ad Exchange protects buyers against click fraud and invalid impressions.